kuklachert/udacity-project6/README.md

 *Friend 1*:

 "Big red points instantly attract attention and I decided to find out why some countries have more and the other have fewer of them.
 It's interesting that Japan had a new prime minister almost every year but still did well with regards to unemployment.
-Japan is kind of Anti-Italy in this regard".
+Japan is kind of an Anti-Italy in this regard".

 "Transparent markers on the data points without power change look pretty ugly".